Electrical transcription: Emergence

-Transcription services
+Services

 As radio stations' demand for transcriptions grew, companies specializing in transcriptions grew to meet those demands.
 In October 1933, 33 companies competed in producing transcriptions.
 Such companies included Langlois & Wentworth, Inc., RCA Thesaurus, SESAC, World Broadcasting System and Ziv Company.
 Subscribing to a major transcription service meant a station received an initial group of transcriptions plus periodically issued new discs and a license, which allowed use of the material on-air.
 Typically, a station did not own the discs; "they were leased for as long as [the] station paid the necessary fees."
 Those fees typically ranged from $40 to $150 per week for eight 15-minute programs.

 Customers for transcriptions were primarily smaller stations.
 Brewster and Broughton, in their book Last Night a DJ Saved My Life, wrote; (transcriptions) "lessened the reliance on the announcer/disc jockey and, because [a transcription] was made specifically for broadcast, it avoided record company litigation."
 They quoted Ben Selvin, who worked for a transcription company, as saying, "Most stations could not afford the orchestras and productions that went into the network radio shows, and so we supplied nearly 300 stations with transcriptions that frequently – but not always – featured the most popular bands and vocalists."
 A slogan used in an advertisement for one transcription service might well have been applied to the industry as a whole: "TRANSCRIBED ... so that advertisers everywhere may have 'radio at its commercial best.'"

 A 1948 ad for the transcription service World Broadcasting System contained a letter which praised the company.
 S.A.
 Vetter, assistant to the owner of WWPB, AM and FM stations in Miami, Florida, wrote: "you will be interested in knowing that I consider the purchase of the World Feature Library as the best 'buy' I have made in my twenty-one years in Miami radio."
 The popularity of at least one library was indicated in another 1948 ad.
 One for Standard Radio Transcription Services, Inc. ad boasted of its Standard Program Library as: "now serving over 700 stations."
 That same year, an ad for another transcription service, World Broadcasting System, said, "over 640 stations now use this great world library."
 Another supply company, Associated Program Service, advertised its transcription library as being "not the usual one-shot recording date ... not the routine disc or two ... but real continuity of performance ... a dependable, steady supply of fresh music ... great depth of titles."